recommend-games/blog/content/posts/sdj_2020/index.md

 Latecomer – no chance to show up in the lists!

 [^covid]: The jury has [stated](https://kulturgutspiel.de/panorama/corona-trifft-spiel-des-jahres-jury-ist-arbeitsfaehig/) that the COVID–19 pandemic does not alter the schedule for this year's awards.
 However, they may not be able to thoroughly test some games that were released close to the March deadline, so those might be considered for {{% color "#E30613" %}}***Spiel des Jahres 2021***{{% /color %}} instead.
+[^bartsch]: This joke was stolen from [Udo Bartsch](https://rezensionen-fuer-millionen.blogspot.com/2020/04/tiny-towns.html).
+It was too good to be omitted!